 The assembly gave a noisy assent.

-“YES. there’s a group of people who do those things,” added the Brazilian Ambassador, “but most of us have rejected those as unacceptable and inhumane.”
+“Yes. there’s a group of people who do those things,” added the Brazilian Ambassador, “but most of us have rejected those as unacceptable and inhumane.
+You cannot condemn all of us for the actions of a small subgroup.”

 Kletchat !Kaloci’ Thought about it for a minute.
 Then he spoke.
 “Well what about a simple standard of living?
 You have people working for vast wealthy companies, yet live in squalor and poverty.
 At one point you even had chattel slavery, something unheard of anywhere else in the galaxy.”